Dangl-IT/avacloud-demo-java/README.md

 If you don't have values for `ClientId` and `ClientSecret` yet, you can [check out the documentation](https://docs.dangl-it.com/Projects/AVACloud/latest/howto/registration/developer_signup.html) for instructions on how to register for **AVA**Cloud and create an OAuth2 client.

+You can directly use the file `GAEBXML_EN.X86` in this repository if you don't have a GAEB file at hand.

-This example app does two operations:
+This example app does three operations:

 1. The local GAEB file is transformed to Excel and saved next to the input file
 2. The local GAEB file is converted to the unified **Dangl.AVA** format and the total price as well as the number of positions in the bill of quantities is printed to the console.
+3. It prints all positions to the console, in the format: _Item Number - Short Text - Unit Tag - Unit Price_

 ---
 [License](./LICENSE.md)